kevindurb/gpu-passthrough-helper/README.md

 - [x] Add support for checking virtualization enabled for AMD processors (need someone to test)
 - [x] Better ways of checking than grep-ing dmesg?
-- [ ] Checks for enabling vfio module
 - [ ] Checks for missing dependencies
 - [ ] Wizard for building libvirt vm with bound pci devices
+- [ ] Wizard for selecting pci devices and isolating with vfio